 Thames Valley Police has reinforced its commitment to recruiting and supporting disabled people through the Disability Confident scheme by recently gaining level 3 ‘Leader’ status.

 The Disability Confident supports employers to make the most of the skills and talents disabled people can bring to your workplace.

 As a Disability Confident Employer, Thames Valley Police aims to go the extra mile to make sure our disabled employees are supported and treated fairly at work, giving them the opportunity to reach their full potential and make a positive impact on the service we provide.

 HeForShe is a UN Women’s campaign that aspires to engage men and people of all genders to stand in solidarity with women to create a bold, visible and united force for a gender equal world.

 TVP is committed to advancing and achieving gender equality in the workplace and has an Equality, Diversity and Inclusion strategy in place to support this work.

 Armed Forces Covenant

 The Armed Forces Covenant is a promise that those who serve or have served in the Armed Forces, and their families, are treated fairly.
-It is a formal recognition of the relationships that already exist between TVP and the military, and presents an opportunity to develop them further for mutual benefit.
+TVP are proud that our commitment, respect and support has been recognised as Gold standard.
+This is formal recognition of the relationships that already exist between our force and the military, and presents an opportunity to develop them further for mutual benefit.